Pakistan shuts schools in Lahore over record pollution – DW – 11/03/2024

 Aurangzeb also blamed the worsening air quality on winds carrying pollution from neighboring India.

-"This issue cannot be solved without talking to India and without joint efforts on both sides of the border," Aurangzeb said.
+"This issue cannot be solved without talking to India and without joint efforts on both sides of the border," she said.

 nm/lo (Reuters, AFP, dpa)